There’s nothing else quite like your product. Your branding looks fantastic and your website is just the way you want it.

 Using a gamified popup can result in opt-in rates around 15-20% or more, depending on what you offer.

-It takes something that used to be somewhat tiresome and transforms it in a way which creates a win-win situation for both parties.
+It takes something that used to be somewhat tiresome and transforms it in a way that creates a win-win situation for both parties.

 When a user shows intent to leave, they’re presented with a spinning wheel where they can actually ‘win’ a discount!